 Restricted to students admitted to the McCombs School of Business Honors Program.
 Focuses on methods used to model and analyze data.
 Explores multiple regression models and their application in the functional areas of business, time-series models, decision analysis and the value of information, and simulation-based methods.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Statistics 371G, 371H, 375, 375H.
 Offered on the letter-grade basis only.
 Prerequisite: Management Information Systems 301, 301H, or 310; Mathematics 408D, 408L, 408M or 408S; Statistics 309 or 309H; and credit or registration for Business Administration 324H.

-STA 172, 272, 372.
+STA 372T.
 Topics in Statistics.

 Restricted to students in the McCombs School of Business.
-For each semester hour of credit earned, one lecture hour a week for one semester.
+Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: Upper-division standing, and Statistics 301, 301H, 309 or 309H with a grade of at least C-; additional prerequisites vary with the topic.
+Prerequisite: Varies with the topic.